Captain Ron: Plot

 Martin Harvey is a middle-aged office worker who lives in Chicago with his wife, Katherine, 16-year-old daughter, Caroline, and 11-year-old son, Ben.
 When he learns his recently deceased uncle has bequeathed him a 60-foot yacht once owned by Clark Gable, he decides to take his family to the island of St. Pomme de Terre ("Saint Potato") to retrieve it so he can sell it.
 Katherine resists the idea, but agrees after Caroline announces she has just become engaged.

 When the Harveys arrive at the island, they discover that the yacht, Wanderer, is in terrible condition.
-Upon hearing this, the yacht broker cancels his plan to send an experienced captain to help them sail it to Miami, and instead hires a local sailor named Captain Ron Rico; a laid-back, one-eyed Navy veteran who claims to have piloted USS Saratoga.
+Upon hearing this, the yacht broker cancels his plan to send an experienced captain to help them sail it to Miami, and instead hires a local sailor named Captain Ron Rico (Ronrico is a rum brand); a laid-back, one-eyed Navy veteran who claims to have piloted USS Saratoga.
 He launches immediately after he realises the borrowed car he arrived in rolled off the dock and sank.

-Captain Ron takes Ben's money in a game of Monopoly, giving him beer to drink and charging him for it later, but shows loyalty to Martin, who he refers to as, "Boss."
+Captain Ron takes Ben's money in a game of Monopoly, giving him beer to drink and charging him for it later, but shows loyalty to Martin, whom he refers to as "Boss."
 Martin, who doesn't like Ron, calls him "Moron" in his diary, and believes he doesn't know what he's doing.

 The Harveys decide to stop off in the Caribbean, but learn that Captain Ron doesn't know how to navigate.
 While on a random island, Martin decides to go on a nature hike, but runs into guerrillas led by General Armando.
 Captain Ron bargains for Martin's freedom by giving them a lift to the next island, and receiving some firearms in return to fight off pirates.
 This angers Martin, as he declares there will be no firearms on his yacht and tosses them overboard, before realizing that without them, he is going to have to give the guerrillas a lift.